 - Baking without gluten can be challenging because gluten contributes important properties to baked goods.

-- A wide variety of gluten-free flours, starches and baking aids can be used to produce high
+- A wide variety of gluten free flours, starches and baking aids can be used to produce high quality baked products.

 - Using combinations of various gluten-free products can enhance nutritional content.